 Natural Remedies As Treatment: Herbs For Depression

-The WHO estimates that depression affects millions of people worldwide, with the total adding up to 3.8% of the general population.
+The World Health Organization (WHO) estimates that depression affects millions of people worldwide, with the total adding up to 3.8% of the general population.
 The symptoms of depression can make accomplishing daily tasks difficult and disrupt relationships.
 These symptoms may include a low mood, loss of interest, headaches, disturbed sleep, and energy loss.
-While many effective medications are available by prescription by medical doctors, some people prefer more natural treatments like herbs for depression.
+While many effective medications are available by prescription by medical doctors, some people prefer more natural treatments (like herbs) for depression.

-While they are not a direct substitute for pharmaceutical medications like selective serotonin reuptake inhibitors (SSRIs), some natural herbs and supplements have been shown to improve symptoms of major depression.
-If you are looking for an affordable, safe, and effective way to improve depressive symptoms, specifically those that are mild to moderate, an herbal treatment protocol may suit you.
+While they are not a direct substitute for pharmaceutical medications (like selective serotonin reuptake inhibitors [SSRIs]), some natural herbs and supplements have been shown to improve symptoms of major depression.
+If you are looking for an affordable, potentially safe, and effective way to improve depressive symptoms, specifically those that are mild to moderate in severity, an herbal treatment protocol may suit you.
 However, please consult supplement labels and your healthcare provider before taking any herbs or dietary supplements, as they may interact with your medications or exacerbate an existing or unknown health condition.

 Looking for natural ways to heal from depression?